Knock down your gene of interest

 Pooling is an excellent strategy to drive maximal gene repression and is also beneficial to decrease an experiment’s scale, for example, when performing an analysis of multiple genes in an arrayed plate format.

 Figure 5.
-Individual CRISPRmod CRISPRi sgRNAs achieve robust target gene repression independently, but when pooled together in a single reagent, display enhanced repression levels.
-U2OS cells stably expressing integrated dCas9-SALL1-SDS3 were plated at 10,000 cells/well and transfected using DharmaFECT 4 Transfection Reagent with synthetic sgRNA targeting BRCA1, PSMD7, SEL1L, or ST3GAL4.
-The pre-designed sgRNAs were used either individually or pooled (to a total concentration of 25 nM).
+Individual CRISPRi sgRNAs achieve robust target gene repression independently, but when pooled together in a single reagent, display enhanced repression levels.
+U2OS cells stably expressing integrated dCas9-SALL1-SDS3 were plated at 10,000 cells/well and transfected using DharmaFECT 4 Transfection Reagent with CRISPRi synthetic sgRNA targeting BRCA1, PSMD7, SEL1L, or ST3GAL4.
+CRISPRi sgRNAs were used either individually or pooled (to a total concentration of 25 nM).
 Cells were harvested 72 hours post-transfection, total RNA was isolated, and relative gene expression was measured using RT-qPCR.
 The relative expression for each gene was calculated with the ∆∆Cq method using GAPDH as the housekeeping gene and normalized to non-targeting control (NTC).

 CRISPRi synthetic sgRNA offers a unique method for the simultaneous knockdown of multiple genes (figure 6).
 Each guide RNA binds to its specific DNA target independently and relies on exogenously supplied dCas9 fusion protein, thereby minimizing any competition for endogenous pathways.
 Our scientists have validated the effectiveness of multiplex CRISPRi in iPSC cells.

 Figure 6.
-Individual CRISPRmod CRISPRi sgRNAs can be pooled together in a single reagent to achieve enhanced target gene repression or multiplexed to enable the simultaneous repression of multiple genes.
-WTC-11 human iPS cells stably expressing integrated dCas9-SALL1-SDS3 were nucleofected with synthetic sgRNA targeting PPIB, SEL1L, and RAB11A via a Lonza 96-well Shuttle system.
-The most active pre-designed sgRNA for each gene target was selected and used either individually or as part of a multi-target pool at a concentration of 3 µM per guide.
+Individual CRISPRi sgRNAs can be pooled together in a single reagent to achieve enhanced target gene repression or multiplexed to enable the simultaneous repression of multiple genes.
+WTC-11 human iPS cells stably expressing integrated dCas9-SALL1-SDS3 were nucleofected with CRISPRi synthetic sgRNA targeting PPIB, SEL1L, and RAB11A via a Lonza 96-well Shuttle system.
+The most active CRISPRi sgRNA for each gene target was selected and used either individually or as part of a multi-target pool at a concentration of 3 µM per guide.
 Cells were harvested 72 hours post-nucleofection, total RNA was isolated, and relative gene expression was measured using RT-qPCR.
 The relative expression for each target gene was calculated with the ∆∆Cq method using ACTB as the housekeeping gene and normalized to a non-targeting control (NTC).
 Three genes were simultaneously repressed without a substantial decrease in target gene repression or marked changes in cell viability and morphology.

 There are many methods to confirm gene repression, including RT-qPCR, Western blots, or immunofluorescence analysis.
 Typically, the fastest and easiest way to measure the relative change in target gene expression levels between samples treated with a non-targeting control and CRISPRi guide RNAs is RT-qPCR.
 RT-qPCR analysis works with either the SYBR green method or probe-based gene expression assays.
 One thing to note when performing RT-qPCR is the gene expression level may drop to a level that is not detectable after CRISPRi treatment.
 In this case, when using the ∆∆Cq method of analysis, an arbitrary value representing the qPCR instrument’s detection limit is used as a place holder for “non-detectable” as a non-zero value is necessary to perform the calculation.
 In most cases, this value will be between 35 and 40, depending on the number of programmed cycles and the instrument Cq determination method.
 Many protocols recommend adding additional cycles (up to 45 total) to standard qPCR cycling conditions.